-A blend of grilled chicken, avocado, mango, tomatoes, blue cheese, and greens seems innocent enough—but once Bonefish Grill got its grubby little hands on the ingredients, they transformed it into a “Not That!” we must warn you to stay away from.
+A blend of seafood, kale, tomato, egg, blue cheese crumbles, fresh avocado and bacon seems innocent enough—but once Bonefish Grill got its grubby little hands on the ingredients, they transformed it into a “Not That!” we must warn you to stay away from.
 What should your order instead?
 Check out our guide, Every popular Fish—Ranked for Nutritional Benefits to find out!

-In chain-restaurant parlance, “crusted” is a euphemism for “fried.”
+In chain restaurant parlance, “crusted” is a euphemism for “fried.”
 Add sugar-coated pecans, sugar-coated cranberries, and a heap of blue cheese, and you have all the makings of one of America’s worst salads.
-Go for the Cobb and hold the dressing.
+Go for the lunch portion and hold the dressing.
 For even more easy ways to cut back on the sweet stuff, check out these 30 Easy Ways to Stop Eating So Much Sugar.

-If you thought you were ordering a healthy meal when you asked your Uno server for the cobb salad, you were far from spot on.
-This dish carries more calories than four orders of McDonald's nuggets and more fat than six orders of Ronald's small fries!
+If you thought you were ordering a healthy meal when you asked your Uno server for the chicken salad, you were far from spot on.
+This dish carries 550 more calories and 42 more grams of fat than a 20-piece order of McDonald’s nuggets!
 Move this meal to your “Not That!” list to get one step closer to your flat belly goal.

-Not that we’re suggesting it, you’d be better off slurping down a medium Frosty and a small soda than ordering this shifty beds of greens.
+Not that we’re suggesting it, but you’d ingest less calories by slurping down a small Vanilla Frosty and a small soda than ordering this shifty beds of greens.

 IHop Crispy Chicken Cobb Salad